Richard Wright (musician): Late 1970s–early 1980s: Conflict and departure from Pink Floyd

-1983—1995: Zee and return to Pink Floyd
+1983–1995: Zee and return to Pink Floyd

 During 1983–1984, Wright formed a musical duo, Zee, with Dave Harris of the band Fashion.
 The pair had been introduced by a mutual friend, the saxophonist Raphael Ravenscroft.
 They signed a record deal with EMI Records and released only one album, Identity, which was a commercial and critical failure.
 Wright later referred to Zee as "an experiment best forgotten".

 After Waters' departure in 1985, Wright began to contribute to Pink Floyd again, beginning with A Momentary Lapse of Reason (1987).
 However, he remained a salaried musician as his contract forbade him from rejoining as a member.
 On the album credits, Wright was listed among the other session musicians and his photo did not appear on the inner sleeve with Gilmour and Mason.

 By 1994, Wright had officially rejoined Pink Floyd.
 In 2000 he said: "I am a full member, but contractually I am not on a par with Dave and Nick."
 For the second Pink Floyd album without Waters, The Division Bell (1994), he co-wrote five songs and sang lead on "Wearing the Inside Out", which he co-wrote with Anthony Moore.
 Wright was initially unsure about contributing to the album, later saying it "didn't feel like what we'd agreed was fair".
-The tour for the Division Bell tour was Pink Floyd's last.
+The Division Bell Tour was Pink Floyd's last.
 Wright, like Mason, performed on every Pink Floyd tour.